 daaI was launched in late 2013 to provide international airport management, advisory services and aviation training services. daaI manages and operates the Terminal Five facility at Saudi Arabia's King Khalid International Airport in Riyadh.
-In the year ended 31 December 2019, turnover in daaI was €14.6 million.
+In the year ended 31 December 2020, turnover in daaI was €6.1 million (2019: €14.6 million), representing approximately 2 per cent.
+(2019: 2 per cent.) of the Group's turnover.